Whitstable Lifeboat assists Yacht

-Whitstable's Atlantic 85 Lifeboat Lewisco was launched at 1.34pm on Saturday to assist a 22-foot yacht broken down about 5-miles off the town.
+Whitstable's Atlantic 85 Lifeboat Lewisco was launched at 3.19pm on Saturday to assist a yacht in difficulties in the Swale to the east of Conyer Creek.

 Whitstable RNLI Lifeboat Station was established in 1963 by the Royal National Lifeboat Institution and is one of 237 lifeboat stations around the shores of the UK and Ireland.
 The volunteer crews provide a maritime search and rescue service for the Kent coast.
 They cover the area between the Kingsferry Bridge on the Swale, in the west, around the south-eastern side of Sheppey and along the coast through Whitstable and Herne Bay to Reculver in the east and outwards into the Thames Estuary.